hackorama/plethora/README.md

 ### Run Plethora

-Out of the box plethora server collects the system metrics, application modules are not yet connected.
+Out of the box, the Plethora server collects few system metrics from the server Plethora is running.

+(We have to configure application modules using Plethora client to expose additional application metrics)

     $ ./gradlew runServer
     ...